midtown-ai/glossary/glossary/w.md

 vector(‘king’) + vector(‘woman’) — vector(‘man’) ~ vector(‘queen’)
  ```

  Word representations allow finding similarities between words by computing the cosine similarity between the vector representation of two words.
 The cosine similarity measures the angle between two vectors.
 We compute word embeddings using machine learning methods, but that’s often a pre-step to applying a machine learning algorithm on top.
 For instance, suppose we have access to the tweets of several thousand Twitter users.
 Also suppose that we know which of these Twitter users bought a house.
 To predict the probability of a new Twitter user buying a house, we can combine [Word2Vec] with a [logistic regression].
 You can train word embeddings yourself or get a pre-trained (transfer learning) set of word vectors.
-To download pre-trained word vectors in 157 different languages, take a look at !FastText.
+To download pre-trained word vectors in 157 different languages, take a look at FastText.

+ Context-free examples:
+  * Word2Vec – Predicts a word given its context (CBOW) or predicts the context given a word (Skip-gram).
+For example, in the phrase “The bird sat in the tree,” Word2Vec can learn that “bird” and “tree” often appear in similar contexts, capturing their relationship.
+This is useful for tasks like word similarity and analogy detection.
+  * GloVe (Global Vectors for Word Representation) – Uses matrix factorization techniques on the word co-occurrence matrix to find word embeddings.
+For instance, GloVe can learn that “cheese” and “mayo” are related to “sandwich” by analyzing the co-occurrence patterns across a large corpus.
+This approach is great for applications like semantic search and clustering that need to understand broader relationships among words.
+  * FastText – An extension of Word2Vec by Facebook, FastText considers subword information, making it effective for morphologically rich languages.
+It represents words as bags of character n-grams, which helps in understanding rare words and misspellings.
+For example, it can recognize that “running” and “runner” share a common subword structure.

+ Context-full examples:
+  * ELMo (Embeddings from Language Models) – Generates word representations that are functions of the entire input sentence, capturing context-sensitive meanings.
+For example, the word “bark” will have different embeddings in “The dog began to bark loudly” versus “The tree’s bark was rough,” depending on the surrounding words.
+  * BERT ([Bidirectional Encoder Representations from Transformers]) – Pre-trains deep bidirectional representations by jointly conditioning on both left and right context in all layers.
+For example, in the sentence “She went to the bank to deposit money,” BERT uses the preceding words “She went to the” and the following words “to deposit money” to determine that “bank” refers to a financial institution, not a riverbank.

  {% youtube "https://www.youtube.com/watch?v=viZrOnJclY0" %}